joshwrn/instagram-clone/README.md

 # Instagram Redesign.

+This was my first real project please don't take any notes from the code or how it's structured.
+I have much better projects now.

 I built this project using react.
 Besides using create-react-app and firestore, I built everything from scratch.
 In total it took me around 20 days to complete.